RealTreasury/personal-inventory-tracker/README.md

 ## Installation
 1. Upload the plugin to your site's `wp-content/plugins` directory or install via the WordPress admin.
-2. Run `npm run build` to compile front-end assets if developing locally.
+2. Run `npm install` and `npm run build` to compile front-end and admin assets via [esbuild](https://esbuild.github.io/) if developing locally.
 3. Activate the plugin through the **Plugins** menu.
 4. Configure settings under **Settings → Personal Inventory**.